-4.1 Azimuth Angle Modulation
+A. Azimuth Angle Modulation

 As an initial evaluation of the variation in $\sigma^o$ and $T_b$ with azimuth angle, SSM/I, NSCAT, and Escat data over the sixteen day period between JD 268 and 283, 1996, were accumulated for each of the study areas.
 Of the eleven study areas, five of them (areas 2, 5, 8, 9, and 11) exhibit significant azimuth modulation in the SSM/I data.
 The analysis, therefore, focuses on these areas.
-Scatter plots of $T_b$ verses the relative azimuth angle (SSM/I) and $\sigma^o$ versus relative azimuth angle (NSCAT and Escat) are shown below.
-Since $\sigma^o$ is a strong function of incidence angle [see Eq.
-(1)], the scatterometer data is divided into incidence angle bins, with separate plots generated for each incidence bin.
-Bins are centered at 20°, 30°, 40° and 50°.
-Only scatterometer measurements with incidence angles within $\pm 3^{\circ}$ of the bin center are used in a given bin, thus minimizing the incidence angle variation of the data.
+Scatterplots of $T_b$ versus the relative azimuth angle (SSM/I) and $\sigma^o$ versus relative azimuth angle (NSCAT and Escat) are shown later.
+Since $\sigma^o$ is a strong function of incidence angle [see (1)], the scatterometer data is divided into incidence bin.
+Bins are centered at 20°, 30°, 40°, and 50°.
+Only scatterometer measurements with incidence angles within $\pm 3^\circ$ of the bin center are used in a given bin, thus minimizing the incidence angle variation of the data.

-Scatter plots of $T_b$ and $\sigma^o$ versus azimuth angle are shown in Figs. 5 through 8.
+Scatterplots of $T_b$ and $\sigma^o$ versus azimuth angle are shown in Figs. 5-7.
 In these plots, measured values are shown as grey points.
-These individual measurements are binned into $\pm 3^\circ$ azimuth angle bins with the mean and the standard deviation indicated with a dark point with 1 sigma error bars.
+These individual measurements are binned into $\pm 3^\circ$ azimuth angle bins with the mean and the standard deviation indicated with a dark point with one sigma error bar.

 Study area 2 (Fig. 5) exhibits the most noticeable SSM/I azimuth modulation of all the study regions, as well as the widest range of measurement azimuth angles in the SSM/I data due to its proximity to the pole.
 Although the NSCAT measurements span a wider azimuth angle range than the SSM/I measurements, azimuthal modulations are observed in both datasets.
-An NSCAT incidence angle of 50° was chosen to most closely match the SSM/I data.
-Clear, azimuthal variation is apparent in the mean brightness temperatures of all channels, with a peak at 220° and troughs at 135° and 315°.
+An NSCAT incidence angle of $50^{\circ}$ was chosen to most closely match the SSM/I data.
+Clear azimuthal variation is apparent in the mean brightness temperatures of all channels, with a peak at 220° and troughs at 135° and 315°.
 Both the mean $T_b$ and the modulation depth (peak-to-trough difference) of $T_b$ versus azimuth angle vary between channels.
-The comparative scatter plot of the incidence angle NSCAT data (Escat coverage does not extend over study area 2 so no measurements are available from this sensor) shows a weak variation of $\sigma^o$ versus azimuth angle, with the mean $\sigma^o$ higher for V pol than for H pol by ~1.5 dB.
+The comparative scatterplot of the incidence angle NSCAT data (Escat coverage does not extend over study area 2, so no measurements are available from this sensor) shows a weak variation of $\sigma^o$ versus azimuth angle, with the mean $\sigma^{o}$ higher for V-pol than for H-pol by ~1.5 dB.